Common Furnace Problems & Their Symptoms

 West Coast Chief Repair is an authorized dealer of trusted brands of heating equipment.

-- We sell furnaces, install furnaces, and maintain furnaces to keep them in top condition.
+- We sell, install, and maintain furnaces to keep them in top condition.

-- We repair furnaces that are broken or working inefficiently and replace old or damaged appliances beyond repair.
+- We repair broken or inefficient furnaces and replace old or damaged appliances beyond repair.

 - We also do air duct repair and installation.